-C. S. Thomason in Ceol Mor (p.121) cites MacDonald's MS and Donald MacKay (the younger), but the score is virtually identical with that in Angus MacKay's Ancient Piobaireachd, until the taorluath and crunluath variations, where Thomason follows MacDonald, albeit with MacKay-style pointing of the a mach movements.
-This score is not reproduced here.
+C. S. Thomason (Ceol Mor p.121) cites MacDonald's MS and Donald MacKay (the younger), but the score is virtually identical with that in Angus MacKay's Ancient Piobaireachd, until the taorluath and crunluath variations, where Thomason follows MacDonald, albeit with MacKay-style pointing of the a mach movements.